 Blightning Aggro: 80%

-They have alot of trouble with Wilt-Leaf Lieges being dropped for free.
+This is the more disruptive midrange version of Red-Black aggro, and we’re generally better at that tempo than them.
+They have a lot of trouble with Wilt-Leaf Lieges being dropped for free.
 The addition of disruption spells that generally do not work on us slows them down into the mid-game.
-See Red/Black aggro for the rest.
+See Red-based aggro for the rest.

 White Weenie (Kithkin) 50%